 - The protagonist of Silence of the Lambs and its film adaptation was traumatized as a child when she was staying on a farm and heard screaming one night, which turned out to the the sound of lambs being slaughtered, and she tried to rescue the lambs by setting them free.

 - During the Parks department's annual BBQ in Parks and Recreation, Ron decides to slaughter and cook a live pig in the middle of the public park where the event is being held, to the dismay of the attendees, passersby, and everyone else involved.
+He doesn't get to slaughter it there, though, because a passing policeman tells him it would violate a number of health codes.

 - When the butcher of the Greens & Grains wins two live cows in a poker game in Ten Items Or Less, the employees are aghast at the manager's plan to hold a promotional slaughter in the store.
 He proceeds with the plan nonetheless, which involves sleeping with an inspector from the US Department of Agriculture to obtain the permits necessary to legally turn the animals into food.